PritK99/Ditto/README.md

 Unique entries with only C: `882`
 Unique entries with only C++: `773`

 The steep reduction in dataset showed us the level of duplication in the raw data, and hence we decided to explore other datasets as well.

+#### Kaggle

+Because the data obtained from transcodeocean is very less, we use other resources.
+Here, we use https://www.kaggle.com/datasets/dianavostrova/formai-v2-dataset-without-clones-7z dataset to obtain C code.

+Extract all the files inside `kaggle/raw_data` directory.
+There are a total of approximately 3 L code files here.
+Since our requirement in not that much, we will randomly sample the fles from this folder.

+Here, we require `/data` directory with single `unpaired_c.txt` file.

+Now, running extract.py will randomly sample N codefiles from the data and add them to data directory after processing.
+This dataset has no duplicates.

-## Step 3: Cleaned Data
+### Step 2: Preprocessing and Data Collection

-The data that we obtained from step 2 contains several C / C++ code snippets (paired and unpaired).
-However, not all of the codes can be executed.
-Some of the code snippets just represent some function defination, while others use some outdated libraries such as `graphics.h`.
-To avoid using such data, we need to perform cleaning.

-Cleaning step is a very expensive step as it involves going through each snippet of code and then compiling it to check if this code can be used as data or not.
-This process can take around 7 - 8 hours as we have approximately `150000` code snippets to evaluate.

-For cleaning the data, run `preprocess.py`.
-Please ensure that you have the folder `/clean_data` along with empty files `paired_c.txt`, `paired_cpp.txt`, `unpaired_c.txt`, `unpaired_cpp.txt`.
-Running the `preprocess.py` script will populate these empty files.

-In addition to this, we also require clang.
-Please follow the installation steps for installing clang.

-Alternatively, click <a href=""></a> to directly download the `clean_data` zipfile.

-After this step, we obtain the following,

-Paired C and C++ data: ``
-Unpaired C data = ``
-Unpaired C++ data = ``

-Here, our dataset shrinks a lot.

-## Step 4: Tokenization

-The code snippet can be converted into a series of tokens using lexer and into an AST using parser.
-Hence, we use `libclang` to convert our code into tokens and AST.
-Once we have our `/clean_data` folder, we can run `tokenization.py`.

-## Installation
+This step requires installing clang and libclang

+#### Installation for clang and libclang

 Make sure that all the requirements in `requirements.txt` are installed